onur-zengin/aws-ec2-linux-docker/README.md

 ## 7. KNOWN ISSUES
 ## 8. PLANNED FEATURES

-- Alerts to be sent as emails
+* Alerts to be sent out as emails
+* Prometheus records configuration to be optimized